software-mansion/react-native-screens/guides/CONTRIBUTING.md

 ### Working on Android

-To start with, let install all dependencies:
+To begin with, let install all dependencies:

 1. `yarn`
 2. `yarn submodules`
+3. `(cd react-navigation && yarn prepare)`
-3. `cd TestsExample`
+4. `cd TestsExample`
-4. `yarn`
+5. `yarn`
-5. `yarn start` &ndash; make sure to start metro bundler before building the app in Android Studio
+6. `yarn start` &ndash; make sure to start metro bundler before building the app in Android Studio

 and open `react-native-screens/TestsExample/android` with Android Studio.